Church's mission: 2,200 servings of turkey

 Sixteen-year-old Megan, a Lemon Bay High School junior, said, “You know, I thought I might as well give on Christmas to the people who might need it.”

-Marilyn Smith had been a member of the Methodist Church for 42 years.
-For more than 20 years, Smith served as a volunteer for the Christmas dinners.
-She now lives in an assisted living facility in Bradenton.
-Her family brought her back to Englewood to enjoy Christmas dinner.
+Marilyn Smith, a member of the church for 42 years, had served as a volunteer for the Christmas dinners for more than 20 of them.
+She now lives in an assisted-living facility in Bradenton but her family brought her back to Englewood to enjoy Christmas dinner.

-Winter residents from Canada, the Carmichael family — Jerry and Veronica with their son Billy — have enjoyed the Christmas dinners at the church for the last five years.
+Winter residents from Canada, the Carmichael family — Jerry and Veronica and their son Billy — have enjoyed the Christmas dinners at the church for the last five years.

 “The food is excellent,” Veronica said.
 “If you’re alone and your family is far away, you have a huge family here you can join.”